Maui Scuba Diving Fish Guide

 Yellow Longnose Butterflyfish

 The yellow longnose butterflyfish is very territorial.
 These monogamous fish aggressively defend their territory by chasing out intruders.
 Males chase males and females chase females.
-Males keep other males from their mates, and females keep other females from their food source.
+Males keep other males from their mates, and females block other females from their food source.
 They are not monogamous without the need to co-parent as they lay free-floating eggs, but their teamwork significantly increases their survival.
 Heterosexual pairs have been observed together for up to seven or more years.

 Kika Kapulauhau